AdobeDocs/commerce-frontend-core/src/pages/guide/caching.md

 ## Cacheable and uncacheable pages

 *Cacheable* and *uncacheable* are terms we use to indicate whether or not a page should be cached at all.
-(By default, all pages are cacheable.)
+(By default, all pages are cacheable except the checkout pages.)
 If any block in a [layout](https://glossary.magento.com/layout) is designated as uncacheable, the entire page is uncacheable.

 To create an uncacheable page, mark any block on that page as uncacheable in the layout using `cacheable="false"`.